EG Group (estimated market cap: £10 billion)

 Moonpig (market cap: £1.4 billion)

-Moonpig an internet-based company that sends greeting cards, flowers and other personalised gifts in three countries – the UK, Australia and the US.
+Moonpig an internet-based company that sends greeting cards, flowers and other personalised gifts in the UK, the Netherlands, the Republic of Ireland, Australia and the US.
 The company went public on 2 February 2021 on the back of a tremendous increase in business and profits during the worldwide lockdown period.
 Its annual profits climbed by around 137%, reaching the £33 million mark.

 Shares floated at £3.50 and increased by over 25% to £4.40 in less than an hour after trading began.